n0tybynature/n0tybynature/README.md

 🔭 I’m currently working on ...
 Human Right First Blue Witness, A project that aims to serve the community by keeping police accountable.
 #
-🌱 I’m currently learning ...
-Ruby.
+🌱 I’m currently learning ... how to become a better human and coder!
+Learning more algorithms at the moment.
 #
 💬 Ask me about ...
 Food, Basketball, Games, and to be honest, Anything!
 #